rmcanany/SolidEdgeHousekeeper/README.md

 > *you for it.
 If they ever figure out how to automate me running Housekeeper, I*
 > *will be out of a job!*

+> *Rad, this saves a mountain of time for me.
+Thanks!*

 ## GETTING HELP